 You might be wondering how these words are different from regular conjunctions.
-One way to distinguish them is to observe that conjunctive adverbs can be moved around in the sentence, whereas conjunctions have to stay in the same place:
+For one thing, conjunctive adverbs can be moved around in the sentence, whereas conjunctions have to stay in the same place:

 We bought an old tent trailer.
 However, it takes forever to set up.

 We bought an old tent trailer.
 It takes forever to set up, however.

 By contrast, in the following sentence the conjunction and can go in only one spot:

 We went to a board game café and played a game of Ticket to Ride.

 Conjunctive adverbs are the big boys of conjunctions.
 They do the heavy work of connecting separate clauses or sentences.
 And that’s why they typically come after a period or a semi-colon, and not after a comma.

 Wrong: We see very few birds on our feeder, however, that’s because there is no feed left.